-The entities that are required to be included in the consolidated financial statements of the Company with International Financial Reporting Standards No. 10, "Consolidated Financial Statements" endorsed and issued into effect by the Financial Supervisory Commission.
+The entities that are required to be included in the consolidated financial statements of the Company for 2023 (from January 1 to December 31, 2023) under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated with International Financial Reporting Standards No. 10, "Consolidated Financial Statements" endorsed and issued into effect by the Financial Supervisory Commission.
 In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.